apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Maine’s top election official removes Trump from 2024 primary ballot**
+**Nikki Haley defends leaving slavery out as cause of Civil War after backlash**

-You can read more about it [here](https://www.cnn.com/2023/12/28/politics/trump-maine-14th-amendment-ballot/index.html).
+You can read more about it [here](https://www.cbsnews.com/news/nikki-haley-fails-to-mention-slavery-when-asked-about-cause-of-civil-war-new-hampshire-town-hall/).

 ## Requirements
 - Python 3.8